Thesavagecoder7784/Statistical-Data-Analysis-With-Pandas/README.md

 # Python Notebooks

-##A repository which holds all of my Python projects
+## A repository which holds all of my Python projects

 I have classified my notebooks into 2 types
-1 - *Basic Types which takes user input and performs functions* 2 - *Performing A Statistical Analysis*
+1  *Basic Types which takes user input and performs functions* 2  *Performing A Statistical Analysis*

-###Tutorial
+### Tutorial

 For performing a ppredictive Analysis:

 1.Importing the libraries - *-Pandas,-Numpy ,-Matplotlib.pyplot*

 2.Reading the file in Pandas

-3.Performing a statistcal Analysis
+3.Performing an Analysis

-Some functions I have used:
-df[''].value_counts() - To find the frequency of the elements in a column pd.read_csv() = To read a csv file in pandas df.head() = To print first 5 rows of the df

 You can download the datset and execute the cells in colab: